Cosmological Constant Effect on Charged and Rotating Black Hole Shadows: Shadow behaviors of charged and rotating black holes

-where one has used $\Delta_r^\prime=\frac{\partial \Delta_r}{\partial r}$ An examination shows that the boundary of shadows of such black holes depends on many parameters including cosmological constant numerical values.
+An examination shows that the boundary of shadows of such black holes depends on many parameters including cosmological constant numerical values.
 For simplicity reasons, we first consider the AdS backgrounds for which $\Lambda$ is linked to the characteristic length scale of the AdS geometry via $\Lambda=-\frac{3}{\ell_{AdS}^2} $.
-Results associated with a positive cosmological constant describing dS geometries will be shortly discussed later on.
 For later use, we introduce a twist charge parameter $b=Q^2/2m$ in the associated $\Delta_r$ function.
 In this way, the shadow geometry will be controlled by a moduli space parameterized by $\{m,a,b\}$.
 Fixing the mass, such a space reduces to $\{a,b\}$.
-To visualise the shadows, we place the observatory in the equatorial plane $\theta=\pi/2$. \footnote{Other observer positions could be possible which are left for other investigations.} For such a position, we find
+According to \cite{D1,D2,D3}, the boundary of the shadow can be visualized using the cartesian coordinate system.